dariushoule/SF-Movie-Maps/readme.md

 #### API

-The backend provides a dead-simple three-endpoint API.
+The backend provides a dead-simple three endpoint API.

 ```GET /titles-and-locations/```
 	- Returns JSON array payload containing the bare information needed to display pins and populate the sidebar.